 So, this is the sort of planning system that I like to post up on a wall where I (the adult who coordinates stuff) can read it when I’m planning in my mind for what I’ll do next.
 For our entire family, it’s just putting together ONE very flexible plan per year rather than constantly re-working a calendar system or a weekly list. ♥

 P.S.
-I also have a modification of this idea that I hope to share with you, one step at a time in a series of future posts.
+I also have a modification of this idea that I share with you, one step at a time in a series of posts, mentioned above too but here is the link to the beginning of that series.
 It is just as flexible for what to learn and just as easy to read it with your hands full.
-But, it is a bit more complex compared to the above charting system to get it set up right.
+But, it is a more complex compared to the above charting system to get it set up right.
 It goes along with our “Four-Year Rotation” planning guide (which we are personally doing in general) and once it is set up, it’s much easier to use and re-use.
 It also has the advantage of still being on a wall but easily removed if your house gets a lot of “visitors” (e.g. if house is for sale).
-That’s it for the hints about that but I’m sure you’ll really like that version of our “year-at-a-glance” planning method too. 🙂